 Story: Migrant and refugee organisations

-Page 3 – Refugee organisations
+Page 3.
+Refugee organisations

 Polish groups

 After the Second World War, immigrants displaced from their homelands in Europe arrived in New Zealand.
-These included numbers of Polish children who had lost their parents, and others who had lost family members and needed support to settle in a new country.
-Most Polish migrants settled in or near Wellington, and they founded the Polish Association in 1948.
-Members saw themselves as an exile community hoping eventually to return to an independent Poland.
+These included hundreds of Polish children who had lost their parents, and others who had lost family members and needed support to settle in a new country.
+Most Polish migrants settled in or near Wellington, where they founded the Polish Association in 1948.
+Members saw themselves as an exile community hoping eventually to return to Poland.
 To preserve their language and customs they published a newsletter, Wiadomości Polskie, and ran Sunday schools to teach their children Polish.
 Other Polish associations were later formed around New Zealand.

 Refugees are forced to relocate because of war, poverty or other trauma in their homeland.
 As a result, they often arrive in New Zealand with very few belongings or financial resources.
 Many have been traumatised by the circumstances that forced them to leave, and some have mental problems as a result.
 Refugee groups are often set up to deal with these and similar problems.